royshum93/RocketWar/README.md

 	-	Player stats manipulation and display
 	-	Scene Transition: Game start and end

-Milestone 3: Game Lobby and rooms (30%)
-	-	Display game rooms, waiting player
-	-	Players in the same room can start their game

 Milestone 4: Extra in-game items (5)
 	-	extra in-game items for players to pick up and enrich their characters
 	-	bonus effect on killing other players

-# Schedule

 # References (our own use)